Bitcoin’s Shocking 30% Crash: What Happened?

 Short-Term Outlook

 “We’re in uncharted territory,” said Daniels.
-“If macroeconomic conditions worsen or more whales sell, we’ll see more pain.
-But if big institutional buyers step in, we could recover quickly.”
+“If macroeconomic conditions worsen or if more whales exit their positions, we could see further pain.
+On the flip side, a coordinated effort by institutional buyers could spark a recovery.”

 Long-Term Implications